 Mummy Confession: I’ve always been jealous of the adorable pacifiers the United States has on offer.
 The brilliant thing now is that’s they’re available in Australia, too!

 My children were all very picky with their pacifiers.
 My first found one that worked for her fairly quickly, but this was not so with my second.
 We sorted through round, orthodontic, and oval shaped soothers, but every one was rejected.

 I decided to put out one last desperate plea for help in the form of a Facebook status update.
 I requested a friend send the ever popular Avent Soothie Pacifier to my house half a world away, in hopes that maybe one last attempt would calm my child.
 (This was before they became available over here.)
 A week later, I received this pacifier and after a good wash, my babe tried it for the first time.
 She immediately took to it and I was overjoyed.
 She fell asleep within minutes and I had some much needed relief (and my body was relieved, too).

 Even more awesome, this iconic pacifier has a super adorable line of animal friends called the Wubbanub.
 They help to keep the pacifier in for littler babies, and offer a source of comfort for the older kids.
 They do not come unattached, so it is a lot easier to find a missing paci (or stop the eternal rolling when it drops to the floor)!

 I highly recommend both the pacifier itself and the Wubbanub as a companion piece if you babe takes the soothie.
 If not, there are other options if you love the amazing accessory that these animals are to keep in place or help locate that ever-disappearing apparatus.
-Various brands have created pacifier holders similar to the Wubbanub in cuteness and handiness.
+Various brands have created pacifier holders (US Amazon link) similar to the Wubbanub in cuteness and handiness.
 It’s always helpful for those babies who can’t be without their soothers!

 What have you found to be the one thing that helps soothe your child when nothing other than mummy (or daddy) will usually do?